OBDS-Training/OBDS_Open_Workshop_Materials/1_Conda/01_Mamba_intro_CCB.md

     $ cd mamba_installation
  ```

-Now we have made a directory for it, let's get a copy of the mamba install script**
+Now we have made a directory for it, let's get a copy of the mamba install script**:

-For Linux (the cluster) use:

 ```
     $ curl -L -O "https://github.com/conda-forge/miniforge/releases/latest/download/Mambaforge-$(uname)-$(uname -m).sh"